sihanwusean/sihanwulab/README.md

 Visit our department website through: [https://cri.utsw.edu/](https://cri.utsw.edu/)

-Funding announcement can be found in the [CPRIT website](https://cprit.texas.gov/news-events/articles/cancer-prevention-research-institute-of-texas-awards-695-million-in-new-grants/)

 Qualifications for these positions include Ph.D. or M.D. degree(s) (or anticipate receiving their degree in the near future) with less than 2 years of postdoctoral experience.
 Candidates with relevant training involving DNA and chromatin biology, genetics, genomics, epigenetics, signal transduction, cancer metabolism, and bioinformatics, especially with both wet-lab and dry-lab experience, are particularly encouraged to apply.